 There are a few exceptions, as of this writing.
 Frigidaire does not make a double oven range at this time.
 Neither does Bosch.

-The GE JB860SJSS is a 30" free standing double oven electric smoothtop range with two ovens totaling 6.6 cubic feet.
+The GE JBS86SPSS is a 30" free-standing double oven electric smoothtop range with two ovens totaling 6.6 cubic feet.
 It has a 2.2 cubic foot upper oven and a 4.4 cubic foot lower oven with convection.
-The lower oven comes with a six-pass bake element and the upper oven has an eight-pass bake element, and both come with six-pass broil elements as well.
-The self clean cycle will loosen baked-on crud, no scrubbing required.
+These ovens also have a steam clean option that runs for about 30 minutes.

 Samsung Flex Duo - A Convertible Oven - $1,499 MSRP